SolaceProducts/sl-spring-cloud-connectors/README.md

 ## Overview

-This project provides an implementation of the ServiceInfo and ServiceInfoCreator interfaces to extend the Spring Cloud Connectors project to the Solace Messaging Cloud Foundry service.
-Using this in your Spring application can make consuming the Solace messaging service simpler than straight parsing of the `VCAP_SERVICES` environment variable.
+This project provides an implementation of the ServiceInfo and ServiceInfoCreator interfaces to extend the Spring Cloud Connectors project to the Solace PubSub+ Cloud Foundry service.
+Using this in your Spring application can make consuming the Solace PubSub+ service simpler than straight parsing of the `VCAP_SERVICES` environment variable.

 The Spring cloud documentation provides both a nice introduction to Cloud Connectors and a nice overview of the options for [extending Spring Cloud](http://cloud.spring.io/spring-cloud-connectors/spring-cloud-connectors.html#_extending_spring_cloud_connectors).
-This project provides a Cloud Service Support extension to make it easy to consume the Solace Messaging Cloud Foundry Service in your Cloud Foundry application.
+This project provides a Cloud Service Support extension to make it easy to consume the Solace PubSub+ Cloud Foundry Service in your Cloud Foundry application.
 The following diagram attempts to provide an architectural overview of what is implemented in this project.

 ![Architecture](resources/Architecture.png)